Acsigen/sysadmin-playground/Containers/Kubernetes.md

 To delete deployments you can run `k delete -f deployment.yaml -f service.yaml`.

+## Networking

+- **ClusterIP**: is the default Kubernetes service for internal communications.
+However, external traffic can access the default Kubernetes ClusterIP service through a proxy.
+This can be useful for debugging services or displaying internal dashboards. **Services are reachable by pods/services in the Cluster.**
+- **NodePort**: opens ports on the nodes or virtual machines, and traffic is forwarded from the ports to the service.
+It is most often used for services that don’t always have to be available, such as demo applications. **Services are reachable by clients on the same LAN/clients who can ping the K8s Host Nodes.**
+- **LoadBalancer**: is the standard way to connect a service externally to the internet.
+In this scenario, a network load balancer forwards all external traffic to a service.
+Each service gets its own IP address. **Services are reachable by everyone connected to the internet.**
+- **Ingress**: acts as a router or controller to route traffic to services via a load balancer.
+It is useful if you want to use the same IP address to expose multiple services.

 ## Connect different deployments together

 It is very common to connect multiple deployments together.
 Such as a web interface application to a database.